 Any manager who violates Local and/or Official Little League pitching rules are to be suspended for 1 game and the game in which the violation took place is forfeited.
 This rule is strictly enforced and no appeals are allowed.

 Please read and follow Little League, Inc. rules involving players catching and pitching in the same game.

+A pitcher remaining on defense in the game, but moving to a different position, can return as a pitcher anytime in the remainder of the game butr only once per game.

+All balk rules will be in effect.

 Dress